heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 Anonymous access remains but, as of March 1<sup>st</sup>, 2015, will be rate-limited.
-This means that you won't need an Access Key for playing around or learning, and that is really important to me.
-This also means that existing mobile and JavaScript apps will continue to work as they do today.
-If you're using LCBO API for anything beyond that, you'll want to get an Access Key.
+This means that you won't need an Access Key for playing around or learning, and it means that existing mobile and JavaScript apps will continue to work.
+If you're using LCBO API for anything beyond fiddling, you'll want to acquire an Access Key.

 You'll also gain some insight with your key, you can see a graph of total daily requests per key and for your entire account:

 <img src="/assets/images/news/lcboapi-manager-graph.png" width="100%">

-I plan to build out the management panel and provide some other useful features like more detailed usage stats and analytics.
+I plan to build out the management panel further and provide some other useful features in the future.

 <p class="warning">
   As of March 1<sup>st</sup>, 2015 anonymous API access will be